Orange Egypt: Network and coverage

-Orange was the first mobile carrier in Egypt to extend its network services to underground stations, having installed 17 Micro BTSs covering stations in Cairo in addition to the Al Azhar Tunnel.
+Orange was the first mobile carrier in Egypt to extend its network service to underground stations, having installed 17 Micro BTSs covering stations in Cairo in addition to the Al Azhar Tunnel.

 Orange has international roaming agreements with 348 operators in 135 countries, being the first in Egypt to establish roaming agreements with the US and Canada, as well as non-GSM operators in South American countries including Argentina, Brazil and Peru.

 Orange Egypt offers roaming with satellite operators such as Al-Thuraya.

 Orange claims that its coverage extends to more than 99% of the Egyptian population.

 Orange is continually ranked as the fastest network in Egypt by Speedtest and the National Telecom Regulatory Authority.
 According to the latter, Orange Egypt provides an average speed of 32 Mbit/s.